How To Spot A Superstar Salesperson: Why You Can’t and Why It Doesn’t Matter

 Do you think you can spot a superstar salesperson?
 Some business owners have claimed that they can.
 I’ve had customers who only wanted to see resumes with a sports background.
 Others claimed that only women could sell their product.

 As a small business owner wearing many hats, you don’t have time to spend on any one task.
-You’re a “Jack of all trades, master of none” when it comes to your business.
+You do a little bit or a lot of everything when it comes to your business.
 Becoming an expert in hiring isn’t something you’re interested in.

 You read that right.
 There are no “born” salespeople.
 How do I know this?
 I’ve seen all types of people succeed during my 30-year hustling career.
 And I have my own experience.
 I’m an introvert as well as an O.G. computer geek.
 I started using computers at the age of 10, way back in 1980.
 Talking to people in chat rooms was a lot easier for me than IRL (in real life).
 It still is to some degree.